 This harness sprung from the idea of replacing a battle belt and chest rig combination with a single piece of fighting gear that could still integrate with an assault pack and not interfere with riding in vehicles or sitting in chairs.

 The goal was to carry just enough equipment to be effective in a combat situation and perform basic light infantry tasks.
-Of the three harnesses I’m showing in this article, this is probably the most useful, and represents the starting template I suggest for all prepared marksmen to begin with.
+Of the harnesses I’m showing in this article, this is probably the most useful, and represents the starting template I suggest for all prepared marksmen to begin with.

 I make adjustments here and there, moving things around or swapping pouches for different variations- but the core elements remain.